 “I’ll give you a great deal if you pay cash.”
 As I detailed in my blog, Beware of Unlicensed Painting Contractors, cash deals, while cheap, come at a high price.
-A contractor who works under the table won’t have liability insurance, no license, is not paying taxes and will provide no contract or written guarantee.
+A contractor who works under the table won’t have liability insurance, won’t have a license, is not paying taxes, and will provide no contract or written guarantee.
 When a problem occurs you’ll be left out in the expensive cold.

 10. Won’t Show You Insurance